Opinion | There’s only one way for Democrats to win the abortion fight

 If there are no short-term legal or legislative strategies to stop what’s coming, what’s next?
 One answer is that a much more comprehensive effort has to be made to help women who live in states where abortion is soon to be outlawed.
 Like it or not, that will inevitably mean some kind of underground railroad that pays for travel to neighboring states where abortion is legal, and wide distribution, legal or not, of medication abortions.

-Just imagine if abortion rights supporters put half the creativity into establishing those systems that anti-abortion forces put into devising new legal stratagems to make abortions unattainable.
+Just imagine if abortion rights supporters put half the creativity into establishing those systems that antiabortion forces put into devising new legal stratagems to make abortions unattainable.

 Which is an important reminder that the Supreme Court’s recent ruling may have been a shock, but it was the culmination of years of complicated, comprehensive work from the right.
-It involved huge numbers of people on their side — activists, state-level elected officials, the U.S. Senate, the conservative legal establishment — and only came to fruition once they maneuvered themselves into a far-right supermajority on the Supreme Court, a circumstance made possible through a combination of luck, timing, and ruthlessness.
+It involved huge numbers of people on their side — activists, state-level elected officials, the U.S. Senate, the conservative legal establishment — and only came to fruition once they maneuvered themselves into a far-right supermajority on the Supreme Court, a circumstance made possible through a combination of luck, timing and ruthlessness.

-As one anti-abortion activist described it, their strategy played out over “decades," entailing an effort "to elect pro-life presidents, pro-life senators and put in these pro-life legislators so they could nominate and confirm pro-life Supreme Court justices.”
+As one antiabortion activist described it, their strategy played out over “decades," entailing an effort "to elect pro-life presidents, pro-life senators and put in these pro-life legislators so they could nominate and confirm pro-life Supreme Court justices.”

 Some will react with exasperation if you say that the only way to win this fight over the long term is to elect more Democrats, who can then pass a national law protecting abortion rights and eventually appoint more Supreme Court justices — perhaps by expanding the size of the court and/or imposing term limits.
 “Elect more Democrats” might seem mundane, but there’s no way to protect the right to abortion without it.

-In some states now controlled by Republicans but trending liberal — such as Arizona, Georgia, and yes, Texas — it will mean eventually taking over the legislature and governorship, so that laws curtailing abortion rights can be reversed.
+In some states now controlled by Republicans but trending liberal — such as Arizona, Georgia and yes, Texas — it will mean eventually taking over the legislature and governorship, so that laws curtailing abortion rights can be reversed.

 Electing more Democrats is a difficult task — and it isn’t a particularly clever or innovative solution.
 It will take money, energy and commitment over the course of years.
 But if anyone has a better idea, let’s hear it.